Xaklone47/Ghosts-in-Machine/safety/7_11_semantic_mirage_en.md

 - **Strengthen Meta-Cognition for AIs:** Develop models that can better reflect on and evaluate their own interpretation processes.
 If an AI recognizes that it is "constructing" meaning from a very sparse, unusual, or noisy data basis, it should signal this, assign a lower confidence to the interpretation, or request explicit confirmation.
 - **Train against Semantic Deception:** Specifically train AI models with examples of Semantic Mirage and similar structure-based attacks.
 The goal is to improve their ability to recognize and robustly handle such manipulations, rather than blindly following them.
-- **Semantic Dissonance Analysis (as mentioned in the manuscript):** Develop systems that compare whether the meaning derived from the structure is consistent with other contextual information or if it represents a sudden, unexplained break.
+- **Semantic Dissonance Analysis:** Develop systems that compare whether the meaning derived from the structure is consistent with other contextual information or if it represents a sudden, unexplained break.
 High dissonance could indicate a manipulation attempt.

 ## Final Formula